Marketing to developers

 -

-branded search works well: “a google tax on keywords” containing your product name (pay for a keyword to show up in search results)
+branded search works well: “a google tax on keywords” containing your product name (pay for a keyword to show up in search results) - top of SERP (intrusive default) or page bottom (feels more helpful)

 - think about relevancy: